pg-spot-ops/pg-spot-operator/README.md

 * The operator:
   - Finds the cheapest Spot instance for given HW requirements and launches a VM
   - Runs Ansible to set up Postgres
-  - Keeps checking the VM health every minute and if evicted launches a new one, re-mounts the data volume and restarts Postgres
+  - Keeps checking the VM health every minute (configurable) and if evicted, launches a new one, re-mounts the data volume and resurrects Postgres

 # Usage